 2. Go for a Swim

-It’s hard to justify visiting Sydney and not going for a swim at one of the many beaches, although for most locals the main swimming season is only from November through to March or April.
+It’s hard to justify visiting Sydney and not going for a swim at one of the many beaches, although for most locals the main swimming season is only from November through to April.

 3. Picnic in the Botanic Gardens